A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

-In this section we describe the model and state properties and results related to stylized facts.
-We then propose some considerations on quadratic variation, and develop an algorithm for the detection of big shocks in the market.
+In this chapter we describe the model and state properties and results related to stylized facts.
+Then, based on properties of the quadratic variation of our price process, we propose an algorithm for the detection of shocks in the market.